Omar23121/E-Commerce-Mobile-Application-Flutter-/README.md

 # Flutter E-Commerce Mobile App

 A full-featured e-commerce mobile application built using Flutter.
-This app allows users to register, browse products, manage a shopping cart, save addresses and payment methods, and complete orders through a structured checkout flow.
+Developed as part of a university-level software engineering course, this project simulates a real-world shopping platform with authentication, cart management, checkout validation, order tracking, and persistent user data storage.

 ---